Contact Us for a Free Consultation 212-240-9465

 Often times, it is not the biker but others upon the road disobeying New York's traffic laws, which leads to motorcycle accidents.
 In NYC, driver negligence is the number one cause of motorcycle accidents.

-With fifteen (15) years of experience, we know how to focus the investigation on showing that the other vehicle's driver was at fault.
+With more than sixteen (16) years of experience, we know how to focus the investigation on showing that the other vehicle’s driver was at fault.
 Common types of driver negligence include:

 • Distracted drivers.
 They have been a long-term problem, but nowadays with mobile cellular phones it has gotten much worse.
 There are thousands of fatal accidents each year related to distracted driving.